StadGent/fractal_styleguide_gent-base/components/41-organisms/header/README.md

 ### City of Ghent website

 * The desktop header includes the following elements:
-    * Top header with Ghent logo, Search and Mijn Gent component
+    * Top header with Ghent logo, Search and authentication component
     * Breadcrumbs
     * Header image (optional)
     * The Ghent logo links to the homepage of the City of Ghent general website.
 * The mobile header includes the following elements:
-    * Top header with Ghent loco, Search button and Mijn Gent component
+    * Top header with Ghent loco, Search button and authentication component
     * Breadcrumbs
 * The first item of the breadcrumbs is "Home" and links to the homepage of the City of Ghent general website.
 * The search function searches the content of the whole City of Ghent general website.